ifeanyichukwuOtiwa-sports/Articles/the_fizz_buzz_odyssey.md

     }
 ```

-This approach gives something to ponder about it includes 2 new features introduced Java 14+
+This approach includes two new features introduced Java 14+:
-Pattern Matching: case Integer j checks if i can be cast to an Integer (which it always will be in this context since i is already an Integer).
+- Pattern Matching: case Integer j checks if i can be cast to an Integer.
-Guards: The when clause adds an additional condition to be met for that particular case to execute.
+- Guards: The when clause adds an additional condition to be met for that particular case to execute.

-### The Strategy Epiphany
+### The Strategy Epiphany: Implementing the Strategy Design Pattern

 This implementation is the most sophisticated, employing the Strategy design pattern.
 It demonstrates: